chipsheppard/osixthreeo/readme.txt

 Stable tag: 1.0.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OsixthreeO is a flexible theme for WordPress 5.0+.
-Extensive customizer controls allow over layout, color and typography settings.
+OsixthreeO is a flexible, lightweight, multi-purpose theme with extensive customizer controls and a colorful custom header.

 == Description ==
 OsixthreeO has a unique custom header area with color, layout, text and height controls that let you decide what your site looks like.